-For so long as all of the Bonds are represented by one or both of the relevant Global Bonds and such Global Bond(s) is/are held on behalf of Euroclear and/or Clearstream, Luxembourg, no drawing of Bullet Bonds or Amortising Bonds will be required under Bullet Condition 6.4 or Amortising Condition 6.4, respectively, in the event that the Issuer exercises its call option in respect of less than the aggregate outstanding principal amount of the relevant Bonds.
-In such event, the standard procedures of Euroclear and/or Clearstream, Luxembourg shall operate to determine which interests in the Global Bond(s) are to be subject to such option.
+For so long as all of the New Bonds are represented by one or both of the Global Bonds and such Global Bond(s) is/are held on behalf of Euroclear and/or Clearstream, Luxembourg, no drawing of New Bonds will be required under Condition 6.4 in the event that the Issuer exercises its call option in respect of less than the aggregate Outstanding Principal Amount of the New Bonds.
+In such event, the standard procedures of Euroclear and/or Clearstream, Luxembourg shall operate to determine which interests in the relevant Global Bond are to be subject to such option.